shivax-21/Pumpkin-Price-Prediction-Model/README.md

   * Visualize the results to understand the relationship between different features and the predicted prices.
 Run the Jupyter Notebook or Python scripts provided in the repository to execute these steps.
 ## Dataset
 The dataset contains information on different pumpkin varieties, packaging types, cities, and historical prices across different months.
-The data was collected from various sources and preprocessed to ensure quality and accuracy (Download it from within in the repository ``).
+The data was collected from various sources and preprocessed to ensure quality and accuracy (Download it from within in the repository `PUMPKINS-SET.csv.csv`, use it after renaming it ;) ).